Sexual harassment, abuse and exploitation of Work and Travel students.

 And of course sincere and true love!!!

-Want to improve English, enhance your resume and refund taxes?
+Want to improve English, enhance your resume and make “pile of cash”?
 Good luck but before you pay $3000 check out these myths about the program:

 - English Myth